 C. Design and deliver ongoing, timely feedback to students

-Tim is the Events Director for the Art of Ed, and previously worked as an AOE writer and graduate instructor.
-Before working for AOE, Tim taught high school art for 14 years in Omaha, Nebraska.
-As a teacher, he focused on creativity, problem solving, and higher order thinking skills, using Drawing, Painting, Photography, Sculpture, Ceramics, and whatever other materials might be available.
+Tim is the Content & Art Ed NOW Manager for the Art of Education University, and previously worked as an AOEU writer and graduate instructor.
+Before working for AOEU, Tim taught high school art for 14 years in Omaha, Nebraska.
+As a teacher, he focused on creativity, problem solving, and higher order thinking skills, using drawing, painting, photography, sculpture, ceramics, and whatever other materials might be available.